JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

    -  The switch is usually located behind a plastic panel in your laundry room.
    -  Use the router's WIFI instead of AppleWood's while at home.
    -  Connect your wired Ethernet devices to your routers extra ports.
--  Technical information about Ethernet and WIFI is included below.
+-  Physical information about Ethernet and WIFI is included below.
 It will help you figure out how to hook up your own router.
 -  **IF you intend to used only WIFI, the rest of this document is probably TLDR: (Too Long, Don't Read)**
    -  If not - read on, or ask someone in the TECH Special Interest Group for help!
 (We are glad to do so.)